PostHog/posthog.com/contents/handbook/people/hiring-process.md

 #### Engineering

-For current roles, the things we look for are:
+We hire repeatedly into engineering roles, so here are a few things we look for:

 - Experience with relevant technologies (Python or similar, React or similar, something to do with big data is a bonus)
 - Has started a project from scratch, without outside help